MCP Server

 For an example implementation with Claude Desktop, check out the GenAI Showcase App.
 Also see the blog post for more information: How to use MCP to bring Mendix Business Logic into Claude for Desktop.

-Known limitations
+Known Limitations

-• Prompts can return one PromptMessage result.
+• Prompts can only return a single message.

 Releases